-Upon reception of the MCG Failure Indication, the MN can send RRC reconfiguration message, or RRC release message to the UE, using the SCG leg of split SRB1 or SRB3.
-Upon receiving an RRC reconfiguration message, the UE resumes MCG transmissions for all radio bearers.
+Upon reception of the MCG Failure Indication, the MN can send RRC reconfiguration message, MobilityFromNRCommand message or RRC release message to the UE, using the SCG leg of split SRB1 or SRB3.
+Upon receiving an RRC reconfiguration message or MobilityFromNRCommand message, the UE resumes MCG transmissions for all radio bearers.
 Upon receiving an RRC release message, the UE releases all the radio bearers and configurations.

 The following SCG failure cases are supported: